cool-RR/python_toolbox/README.markdown

  - `python_toolbox.context_management`: Pimping up your context managers.

- - `python_toolbox.emitters`: A publisher-subscriber framework that doesn't abuse strings.
+ - `python_toolbox.emitting`: A publisher-subscriber framework that doesn't abuse strings.

  - And many, *many* more!
 The Python Toolbox contains **100+** useful little